Standing watch over the village of the same name, Corfe Castle is an iconic and striking ruin, synonymous with the Isle of Purbeck.

 Children and families at Corfe Castle

-There are plenty of year-round activities to help children explore the grounds of Corfe Castle and learn about its history in a fun and interactive way.
+There are plenty of year-round activities to help children explore Corfe Castle and learn about its history in a fun and interactive way.

 There’s also a fantastic grassy hill in front of the castle for practising your roly poly-ing!

-Various events are held throughout the year, including:
+Various events are held at the castle throughout the year, including:

-- Open-air theatre – live performances in the castle grounds by a variety of theatre groups.
-Past performances include a range of iconic Shakespeare plays, Frankenstein and Ali Baba and the Forty Thieves
+- Open-air theatre – Live performances in the castle grounds by a variety of theatre groups.
+Past performances include a range of well-loved Shakespeare plays; Frankenstein; and Ali Baba and the Forty Thieves

-- Easter fun – an egg-hunt with a different.
-Explore the castle ruins to claim your egg at the end
+- Easter fun – An egg-hunt with a difference.
+Explore the castle ruins to claim your egg or prize at the end

-- Spooky fun at Halloween – pumpkin-hunt, craft activities and teddy zip-wire
+- Spooky fun at Halloween – Join in on a pumpkin-hunt, craft activities and teddy zip-wire

 The National Trust asks that children are supervised at all times.